Login

 Prenuptial Agreement: An agreement made between a man and a woman before marrying in which they give up future rights to each other’s property in the event of a divorce or death.

-Divorce: Each partner hires his or her own attorney, who will help devise a settlement plan in order to avoid a trial.
-Divorce attorneys typically are skilled at dividing marital property, calculating spousal support, and proposing a plan for child custody, visitation, and support (if applicable).
+Divorce: Each partner hires his or her attorney, who will help devise a settlement plan to avoid a trial.
+Divorce attorneys are typically skilled at dividing marital property, calculating spousal support, and proposing a plan for child custody, visitation, and support (if applicable).

-Child Custody / Child Support: Court orders and settlement agreements involving both custody and support usually are included in the larger divorce case, but may be revisited as conditions change.
+Child Custody and Child Support: Court orders and settlement agreements involving both custody and support are usually included in the larger divorce case but may be revisited as conditions change.
 For instance, child support may be altered after the non-custodial parent’s financial situation changes.

-Paternity: In most cases, paternity cases are filed by the mother in an effort to secure child support payments from an absent father.
-But sometimes biological fathers file for paternity in order to have a relationship with their child.
-Paternity typically is determined through DNA testing.
+Paternity: In most cases, paternity cases are filed by the mother to secure child support payments from an absent father.
+But sometimes biological fathers file for paternity to have a relationship with their child.
+Paternity is typically determined through DNA testing.

 Adoption / Foster Care: Adoption is a complex process that differs according to the type of adoption, where the child is from, variances in state laws, and other factors.
 Therefore, it’s important to consult with a family law attorney.
 Foster parents sometimes adopt their foster children, but the foster process does not necessarily require legal representation.